 Limited ARO Agreement – Occasionally, an ARO agreement may be more limited in scope, involving only the participation of a faculty-investigator as a global PI or in another research support role.
 In such cases, the faculty-investigator must be a member of an ISMMS Designated Clinical Research Center.

-If an individual faculty member who is not part of an institutionally recognized research unit requests an ARO agreement, the approval process includes presentation of this proposal to the Business Conflicts Working Group for review and approval by the Dean.
+If an individual faculty member who is not part of an institutionally recognized research unit requests an ARO agreement, the approval process includes presentation of this proposal to the Faculty Business Conflicts Committee for review and approval by the Dean.

 The ARO agreement will reflect that the individual is contributing services as part of his/her role as an ISMMS faculty member.